MRCIEU/docker_twosamplemr/README.md

 docker run --platform linux/amd64 -v /$PWD:/usr/local/src/myscripts mrcieu/twosamplemr:latest /bin/bash -c "R --vanilla < test.R"
 ```

+And check the version of TwoSampleMR is the latest one you expect.

 ### Push to DockerHub

 Then login to DockerHub, and push both the version numbered tag and the latest tag (this is necessary so that the mrcieu/twosamplemr image is the latest, but we also show version numbers in the tags).